-Information theory has also broadly influenced unsupervised learning \citep{alemi2018fixing,poole19variational} and representation learning \citep{tishby2000information}.
-The Information Bottleneck method \citep{tishby2000information} was directly motivated as a more general R-D theory and borrows from the BA algorithm. \citet{alemi2018fixing} analyzed the relation between generative modeling and representation learning with a similar R-D Lagrangian to Eq.~\ref{eq:RD-variational-lagrangian}, but used an abstract, model-dependent distortion $\rho(\hx, x) := - \log p(x|\hx)$ with an arbitrary $\sethX$ and without considering a data compression task.
-Recently, \citet{huang2020rd} proposed to evaluate decoder-based generative models by computing a restricted version of $R_\omega(D)$ (with $Q_{\hX}$ fixed to a Gaussian); our result in Sec.~\ref{sec:ub-via-beta-vae} ($R_\omega(D) \geq R(D)$) gives a principled way to interpret and compare these model-dependent R-D curves.
+Information theory has also broadly influenced unsupervised learning and representation learning.
+The Information Bottleneck method \citep{tishby2000information} was directly motivated by, and extends R-D theory and the BA algorithm. \citet{alemi2018fixing} analyzed the relation between generative modeling and representation learning with a similar R-D Lagrangian to Eq.~\ref{eq:RD-variational-lagrangian}, but used an abstract, model-dependent distortion $\rho(\hx, x) := - \log p(x|\hx)$ with an arbitrary $\sethX$ and without considering a data compression task.
+Recently, \citet{huang2020rd} proposed to evaluate decoder-based generative models by computing a restricted version of $R_\omega(D)$ (with $Q_{\hX}$ fixed); our result in Sec.~\ref{sec:ub-via-beta-vae} ($R_\omega(D) \geq R(D)$) gives a principled way to interpret and compare these model-dependent R-D curves.

-\paragraph{Information Theory:} While the BA algorithm \citep{blahut1972computation, arimoto1972algorithm} solves the problem of computing the $R(D)$ of a known discrete source, no tools currently exist for the general and unknown case. \citet{riegler2018ratedistortion} share our goal of computing $R(D)$ of a general source, but still require the source to be known analytically and supported on a known reference measure. \citet{harrison2008estimation} consider the same setup as ours of estimating $R(D)$ of an unknown source from samples, but focus on purely theoretical aspects, assuming prefect optimization.
+\paragraph{Information Theory:} While the BA algorithm \citep{blahut1972computation, arimoto1972algorithm} computes the $R(D)$ of a discrete source with a known distribution, no tool currently exists for the general and unknown case. \citet{riegler2018ratedistortion} share our goal of computing $R(D)$ of a general source, but still require the source to be known analytically and supported on a known reference measure. \citet{harrison2008estimation} consider the same setup as ours of estimating $R(D)$ of an unknown source from samples, but focus on purely theoretical aspects, assuming prefect optimization.
 They prove statistical consistency of such estimators for a general class of alphabets and distortion metrics, assuring that our stochastic bounds on $R(D)$ optimized from data samples, when given unlimited computation and samples, can converge to the true $R(D)$.
-Perhaps closest in spirit to our work is \citet{gibson2017rate}, who estimate lower bounds on $R(D)$ of speech and video using Gaussian autoregressive models of the source.
+Perhaps closest in spirit to our work is by \citet{gibson2017rate}, who estimate lower bounds on $R(D)$ of speech and video using Gaussian autoregressive models of the source.
 However, the correctness of their bounds depends on the modeling assumptions.